Skip to content

 Here are some new expert resources researched and published by the Moving2Canada team:

 Of course, to be invited to interview you’ll need a strong, Canada-style resume, and usually an accompanying cover letter.
-We’ve helped tens of thousands improve their job search with the templates that come with a free Moving2Canada.
+We’ve helped tens of thousands improve their job search with the templates that come with a free Moving2Canada account.
 If you haven’t created your account yet, now is the time to jump on board.
 Create your Moving2Canada account here.

 Expert resources to help immigrants get jobs in Canada